ipfs/ipfs-docs/docs/recent-releases/go-ipfs-0-5/README.md

 IPFS 0.5 is a substantial step forward in terms of performance and reliability.
 Inevitably, such a large release will cause some breakages:

-### Using IPFS as a Library
+### Using IPFS as a library

 You will need to upgrade to the new interfaces for IPFS to connect to your various APIs.

-### Small key test set up

-If you have a testing setup using small RSA keys (less than 2048 bits), you need to either start using large keys or set an environment variable.

-### JS-IPFS node datastore incompatibility

 JS-IPFS nodes will no longer be able to read Go-IPFS datastores.
 Avoid pointing two nodes at the same datastore.
 If your Go-IPFS node reads a JS-IPFS datastore, it will upgrade it and no longer be compatible with JS-IPFS.

+### Small key test set up

+If you have a testing setup using small RSA keys (less than 2048 bits), you need to either start using large keys or set an environment variable.

 ### IPFS-Lite